boundary/boundary-plugin-redis/README.md

 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |         |         |      |

+This plugin is compatiable with Redis 2.6.X or later.

 #### For Boundary Meter v4.2 or later

 - To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).